opencog/atomspace-rocks/examples/README.md

-AtomSapce RocksDB Backend Usage Examples
+AtomSpace RocksDB Backend Usage Examples
 ----------------------------------------
 Save and restore AtomSpace contents to a RocksDB database.
 The RocksDB database is a single-user, local-host-only file-backed database.
 That